Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Conclusions

 Finding a minimum in a large and rough cost landscape by applying an evolutionary strategy never comes to an end because we cannot prove that there is no lower place than the one found.
 PsiMinL searches for local minima and accepts a link cluster $L$ as a valid solution if it is not made invalid by a lower place inside a radius of $r|L|$ in the landscape.
 That means, here we cannot exclude that there are better variants of clusters but we also cannot maintain that we have found all valid clusters.
 Sometimes, PsiMinL invalidates a cluster not in the first trials.
 That means, we cannot be sure that a found cluster is really valid, but we can at least assume a weak validity when PsiMinL is not able to find a path to a better cluster after several trials.

 Applying PsiMinL for finding link clusters in citation networks needs preprocessing (data cleaning, construction of seeds)\footnote{But note, that tedious cleaning of citation data can be reduced to highly cited sources when citation networks of concept symbols are clustered.} and postprocessing (selection of valid solutions, finding cohesive cores).
 Running PsiMinL many times for many seeds requires not only computing time and power but also a clear organisation of all procedures, selections, and validations.
 PsiMinL cannot be recommended for a user only interested in results before the whole procedure is transformed into a routine of automatic actions.
+More experience is needed for optimising the exploration of cost landscapes with PsiMinL.
+Then, hopefully, we can make a step further in codifying the procedure.